 Bell Lithium Shell Materials

-Bell Lithium Sizes
+Bell Lithium Helmet Sizes

 The MIPS version covers sizes S through 2XL using these three dedicated shells, while the non-MIPS variant extends coverage to include XS and 3XL sizes.